Skip to content

 The Somerset Inn property.
 Source: John C. Smith

-Starting in the 1870s, visits to the Somerset Hills was on the rise.
-With the railroad reaching Bernardsville in 1870, then extending to Far Hills, Peapack and Gladstone in 1890, the catalyst was in place to bring the masses…. and it did.
+Starting in the 1870s, visits to the Somerset Hills were on the rise.
+With the railroad reaching Bernardsville in 1870 and extending to Far Hills, Peapack and Gladstone in 1890, the catalyst was in place to bring the masses…. and it did.
 Essex County had gotten too crowded so many flocked to Morristown and the surrounding area including the Somerset Hills.
-The Old Stone Hotel, the Bernards Inn and the Claremont Hotel were opened, but nothing would match the exclusive Somerset Inn on the Mountain.
+The Old Stone Hotel, the Bernards Inn, and the Claremont Hotel were opened, but nothing would match the exclusive Somerset Inn on the Mountain.

 Every week during the open season there would be a weekly column in the Bernardsville News highlighting the social fare and prominent guest list at the inn.

-Photo Gallery – Click any image to start slideshow.
+Photo Gallery – Click any image to start the slideshow.

-The main part of the Inn was five stories tall, faced in a southerly direction at its center and provided grand views being at one of the highest elevations on the mountain.
+The main part of the Inn was five stories tall, faced in a southerly direction at its center, and provided grand views at one of the highest elevations on the mountain.
 (800 feet above sea level).
 The Inn could accommodate up to 500 guests.
 It was noted also that there were “no marshy swamps, so there weren’t mosquitos.”
 Warmed by steam, equipped with elevators, and lighted by gas, It was said that even Thomas Edison visited the Inn as a guest.
-Edison was a Llewellyn Park resident where many of the wealthy were getting tired of intrusive development which was why he Essex Hunt club was sold off and relocated first to some of Seney’s properties.
+Edison was a Llewellyn Park resident, and many of the wealthy were tired of intrusive development, which was why the Essex Hunt Club was sold off and relocated first to some of Seney’s properties.

-The hotel amenities were some of the best anywhere: a grand ballroom, dining halls, parlors, billiards, cafe, barber shop, news stand, outdoor concrete swimming pool, tennis courts, equestrian activities, fox hunting, golf course (Somerset Hills Country Club), walking paths, gardens, post office, and a telegraph office.
-Large vegetable gardens off Washington Road were used as a “farm to table” freshly grown vegetables were used by the kitchen chefs.
+The hotel amenities were some of the best anywhere: a grand ballroom, dining halls, parlors, billiards, cafe, barber shop, newsstand, outdoor concrete swimming pool, tennis courts, equestrian activities, fox hunting, golf course (Somerset Hills Country Club), walking paths, gardens, post office, and a telegraph office.
+Large vegetable gardens off Washington Road were used as a “farm to table” and the kitchen chefs used freshly grown vegetables.

-Seney would pass on April 11, 1893 from angina pectoris (heart disease) in New York City, leaving his holdings to his son Robert Seney, who later became partners with Grant and Evander Schley of Bedminster/Far Hills.
-Eight large “cottages” and a Casino were added to the Inn grounds, each about seven to twelve rooms.
-Evander reopened the Inn in 1896 and continued expanding the Inn along with additional amenities.
+Seney passed away on April 11, 1893, from angina pectoris (heart disease) in New York City, leaving his holdings to his son Robert Seney, who later became partners with Grant and Evander Schley of Bedminster/Far Hills.
+Eight large “cottages” and a Casino were added to the Inn grounds, each with about seven to twelve rooms.
+Evander reopened the Inn in 1896 and continued expanding it along with additional amenities.

 Charles Pfizer’s Visit Changes the Hills